NicoDupont/BbqDuino/README.md

 To save data and to use the web app, you need a database and a php/web server.
 For the project I used :

- - Debian 9 with Mariadb/Mysql, php7 and apache2 in a virtualMachine on my local network.
+ - Debian 9 with Mariadb/Mysql, php7 and apache2 on a raspberry pi on my local network.
- - Php/Jquery to manage all the data (backup, recovery and edit).
+ - A web app (html/php/jquery) to visualize and manage all the data (backup, recovery and edit).
  - [Bootstrap](https://getbootstrap.com/) coupled with [ChartJs](http://www.chartjs.org/) to make the graph and the responsive design.

 => You need to adapt to your setting